1.) In web analytics, the percentage of visitors who leave after viewing a single page.

 2.)
 In email marketing, the percentage of emails in a campaign that are undeliverable.

 In web analytics, bounce rate is a popular metric used to describe the effectiveness or ineffectiveness of a particular web page.
 A high bounce rate may indicate a page that is viewed as unhelpful / unappealing.
 Or it may indicate a relevance problem between the page and it’s traffic sources.
 In other words, the page might be okay for some people, but it’s not reaching those people.
-This can be due to ranking (sometimes accidently) for overly broad search term in organic search listings, using the wrong words or match types in PPC, or creating banners that are ambigous or misleading, among other things.
+This can be due to ranking (sometimes accidentally) for overly broad search term in organic search listings, using the wrong words or match types in PPC, or creating banners that are ambiguous or misleading, among other things.

 However, bounce rate does not tell the whole story and must be used in conjunction with other metrics and knowledge of the content and visitors.
 News and reference pages can have high bounce rates even with good content, if people arrived at a page with one very specific task.
 Ideally, bounce rates will be lower for the home page and other navigation pages.